 It is also important for Covered Entities to be aware that patients have the right to change their mind about how their PHI is managed.
 Provided the change of mind is communicated in writing, Covered Entities must abide by the patient´s current wishes with regards to patient rights under HIPAA.
 Any course of action based on out-of-date information or retrospective consent is a violation of HIPAA.

-Patient Rights FAQs
+HIPAA Rights FAQs

 Where can I find further information about what should be included in a Notice of Privacy Practices?

 The Department of Health and Human Services has a web page dedicated to guidance on this subject.
 On the web page you will find model Notices of Privacy practices for both healthcare organizations and health plans in both English and Spanish.

 Are all organizations that collect personal data required to comply with patient rights under HIPAA?